jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 = On the existence of counterfactual processes fulfilling consistency and exchangeability <section:construct>

-It is natural to ask oneself whether there exist counterfactual processes for any given law of $N$ such that consistency and exchangeability holds, that is can we extend the law of $N$ to some possibly larger sample space?
+It is natural to ask oneself whether there exist counterfactual processes for any given law of $N$ such that consistency and exchangeability holds.
 This question was already posed by @RobinsLongitudinal2001 in the discrete time setting.
 If this does not hold, then, certainly, we would implicitly be imposing restrictions on the observed data law of $N$.
-As the theorem below shows, it is thus harmless to pretend that such counterfactual processes do in fact exist, as they cannot be ruled out by the observed data law of $N$.
+As the theorem below shows, we can assume that such counterfactual processes do in fact exist, as they cannot be ruled out by the distribution of observed data.

 #theorem[
-    For any law of $N$, we can construct a probability space, wherein a counterfactual process $tilde(N)$ and $N$ exists such that (strong) consistency and exchangeability holds.
+    For any law of $N$, we can construct a probability space, wherein a counterfactual process $tilde(N)$ and $N$ exists such that (strong) consistency and exchangeability (in the sense of @thm:sequentialcriterion) holds.
     Here (strong) consistency means that
     $
         tilde(N)_t bb(1) {tau^(g^*) >= t} = N_t bb(1) {tau^(g^*) >= t} quad P-"a.s."